martinwhl/T-GCN-PyTorch/README.md

 A stable version of this repository can be found at [the official repository](https://github.com/lehaifeng/T-GCN/tree/master/T-GCN/T-GCN-PyTorch).

-Notice that [the original implementation](https://github.com/lehaifeng/T-GCN/tree/master/T-GCN/T-GCN-TensorFlow) is in TensorFlow, which performs a tiny bit better than this implementation for now.
+Note that [the original implementation](https://github.com/lehaifeng/T-GCN/tree/master/T-GCN/T-GCN-TensorFlow) is in TensorFlow, which performs a tiny bit better than this implementation for now.

 ## Requirements